 Malcolm Arnold’s stirring music score sounds great.
 The movie won a 1953 Oscar for best sound, and also earned Best Picture at England’s BAFTA Awards.

 The audio commentary by Peter Tonguette is superficial, and tends to bog down in repetition and off-topic sidetracks.
-Tonguette will announce a subject like editing, only to stop at bland statements like ‘Lean believed in the power of editing.’
+Tonguette will announce a subject like editing only to stop at bland statements like ‘Lean believed in the power of editing.’
 We get little context for the movie.
 His one mention of The Right Stuff simply compares Tony and Chuck Yeager as ‘cowboys of the air,’ a descriptor that wouldn’t seem to apply to Tony at all.
 We instead hear extended discussions about Peter Bogdanovich, about directors that direct their wives, about Louis Malle and Atlantic City, and Ann Todd’s potential as an Alfred Hitchcock blonde.
-The big question is never addressed: did the Brits ignore the fact that the U.S.A. broke the sound barrier, or did secrecy prevent David Lean from finding out that it had already been done?
+The big question is never addressed: did secrecy prevent David Lean from finding out that the barrier had already been broken?

-We do learn that Terence Rattigan wrote the story and screenplay at David Lean’s suggestion sometime around 1950.
-But Tonguette doesn’t speak to why the movie is 98% disinformation, or why its fictitious storyline incorporates the true fate of test pilot Geoffrey de Havilland Jr..
+We do learn that Terence Rattigan wrote the story and screenplay at David Lean’s suggestion some time around 1950.
+But Tonguette doesn’t speak to why the fictitious storyline incorporates the true fate of test pilot Geoffrey de Havilland Jr..
 There’s no discussion of the real British aviation companies whose planes pose as ‘Ridgefield’ aircraft.
 Looking around on our own, we find out that the unlucky Geoffrey de Havilland Jr. was a cousin of Olivia de Havilland and Joan Fontaine.

 Edited with corrections by correspondent John Hodson